daroczig/logger/README.md

     * log level `threshold`, eg `ERROR`, which defines the minimum log level required for actual logging
     * `layout` function, which defines the format of a log record, having access to some extra variables describing the calling environment of the log record (like timestamp, hostname, username, calling function etc), eg

-        * structured text including log level, timestamp and message
+        * a function returning structured text including log level, timestamp and message

             ```r
             layout <- function(level, msg) sprintf('%s [%s] %s', level, msg)